tiinasip/AI_idea/README.md

 2. Prediction is shown as "Next likely item: milk" or in an enhanced version top 3 guesses with confidence such as milk - 65%, bread - 20% and butter - 5%.
 3. Prediction confidence history bar shows, how confident the model has been over time.

 For entertainment, there is also an Ai thinking buble commenting.
 "I've seen bread and butter, I suppose there could be cheese and ham as well.", "Now I am so confused, I just have to make a wild guess - eggs!"
+This buble would show also facts about nutrition.

 Technically, Pygame is used to create the dashboard because it supports livestreams and is typically used in games.